heyyrintu/lifelong-Dashboard/docs/FAST_MOVING_SKUS.md

 1. Get all unique items from inventory data
 2. Get all unique items from outbound delivery notes
 3. Find items that exist in inventory but NOT in outbound
-4. These are "zero-order" products
+4. These are slow-moving SKUs

 ### 2. Days in Stock